Facebook Skip to main content

 Health Insurance

 International students at UW are required by federal and state laws to maintain health insurance while studying in the United States.
 Review health insurance requirements and decide to either purchase ISHIP insurance or submit a waiver.
+Either way, you need to enroll in ISHIP (even if you will waive it) by going through the registration process via MyUW.
+The screens you see before getting to the registration page include ISHIP enrollment.

 Online Resources at UW